 The UCL Institute of Archaeology is one of the world’s leading international

 The AHRC Heritage Priority Area team – led by Heritage Leadership Fellow Professor Rodney Harrison, and based at the UCL Institute of Archaeology – works with the Arts and Humanities Research Council (AHRC), the heritage research community, and heritage partner organisations, to draw together and stimulate the development of a wide range of research across the arts and humanities that makes an important contribution to understanding heritage.
 We also aim to support the interconnections between research, policy and practice, both in the UK and internationally.
 We take on an expansive view of heritage, and aim to encourage and stimulate work that highlights intersections between natural and cultural heritage, and key global challenges.

-On the website you will find detailed information on key dates, conference theme and subthemes, the call for participation, keynote speakers, the draft conference programme, registration, information to help plan your trip, news, and information for sponsors & contributors.
-If you have any questions about the conference, do get in contact with us at firstname.lastname@example.org
+On the website you will find detailed information on key dates, conference theme and subthemes, the call for participation, keynote speakers, the draft conference programme, registration, news, FAQs and information for sponsors & contributors.
+If you have any questions about the conference, do get in contact with us at email@example.com

-On behalf of the local organising committee I look forward to welcoming you to London in the Summer of 2020.
+On behalf of the local organising committee I look forward to welcoming you to the virtual conference in August 2020.